Breathe Carolina

-Breathe Carolina are an American DJ and production duo from Denver.
+Breathe Carolina is an American electronic music duo from Denver.
 The duo formed in 2007 consisting of David Schmitt and Kyle Even.
 They later expanded to a full band whose best-known lineup was Schmitt, Even, drummer Eric Armenta, keytarist Joshua Aragon, and DJ Luis Bonet.
 In 2013, Even left the group, while Tommy Cooperman joined that year.

 Breathe Carolina is composed of Schmitt and Cooperman.
 The band has released five studio albums: It's Classy, Not Classic (2008), Hello Fascination (2009), Hell Is What You Make It (2011), Savages (2014) and Dead: The Album (2019).
 Their hit single "Blackout" was certified platinum in the United States.

 History

 Beginnings (2007)

-Kyle Even, born on September 21, 1985 and David Schmitt, born on March 26, 1988, spent their early years playing in various local Colorado musical groups.
+Kyle Even, born on September 21, 1985, and David Schmitt, born on March 26, 1988, spent their early years playing in various local Colorado musical groups.
 After being introduced to alternative rock by an older stepbrother, Even moved towards vocals as a teen.
 Before joining Breathe Carolina, Even performed in the band Rivendale.
 They produced an extended play called Portrait of Shadows.
 Schmitt, on the other hand, started on bass at the age of 12 and then branched out to guitar performing in Colorado with As the Flood Waters Rose (later called the Autobiography).

 Both bands played together often.
 As the Flood Waters Rose opened for Rivendale at Rivendale's album release at Grandpa's Music Box in Thornton, Colorado.
 After leaving As the Flood Waters Rose, Schmitt started recording his own song on GarageBand, which he later asked Even to participate in creating.
 As both bands broke up for the members' departure for college, Even and Schmitt began Breathe Carolina.